osmannyildiz/IplikciFinance/IPLIKCI_FINANCE_README.md

 ### Repay Loan

-1. Navigate to İplikçi Finance page
+1. Navigate to FIplikci page
 2. If you have an active loan, you'll see "Repay Full Loan" button
 3. Click the button
 4. Confirm transaction with the full loan amount